The Martin Pollins Blog

 Although both rivers played a role in Alexander’s campaigns in India and are often mentioned in historical accounts, the Hyphasis/Beas River is associated with the earlier battle and the Hydaspes/Jhelum River with the later battle marking the limit of Alexander’s conquests in the east.

 The Hydaspes is well-known for the Battle of the Hydaspes, where Alexander the Great defeated King Porus of the Paurava kingdom in 326 BC.
-In contrast, the Hyphasis is less well-known in history and did not play a significant role in any major battles or events, except for the mutiny (see below).
+In contrast, the Hyphasis mutiny is less well-known in history and did not play a significant role in any major battles or events, except for the mutiny itself (see below).

 The Hyphasis Mutiny

-The Hyphasis Mutiny was a conflict between Alexander the Great and his army following their victory at the river Hydaspes in 326 BCE.
+The Hyphasis Mutiny was a conflict between Alexander the Great and his army following their victory at the river Hydaspes in 326 BC.
 Alexander voiced plans for further conquests in the Indian subcontinent, but when his men reached the river Hyphasis, there was an open revolt.
 The mutiny ended with Alexander giving in to his men’s wishes and turning back; he did not venture further into the Indian subcontinent as he intended.
 Over the years, historians have examined the importance of this moment of tension between a king and his army.

 Map of the ancient Near East in 540 BC